trevismurithi/react-cleaner/README.md

 - 💾 **Smart caching**: Caches scan results for faster subsequent runs (automatically invalidates on file changes)
 - 🎨 **CSS and styled-components support**: Detects images used in CSS files and styled-components
 - 🔧 **Configuration file**: Use `qleaner init` to create a `qleaner.config.json` file with default settings for your project
+- 🔗 **Dead link detection**: Identifies images referenced in code but not found in the file system
+- 🔥 **File hotspot analysis**: Discover the most imported files and image hotspots in your codebase
+- ⚠️ **Large file warnings**: Automatically flags code files exceeding 100KB for optimization

 ## Installation